Prioritize Root Causes

 When should I prioritize root causes?

+Prioritize root causes immediately after diagnosing them to keep your team focused on the most critical and actionable areas.
 Consider re-prioritizing root causes in the future when competing priorities risk stalling health equity initiatives, or when new opportunities — such as policy changes or funding availability — make previously low-feasibility causes more attainable.

 The chart below details the steps to take in prioritizing root causes as well as the approximate number of meetings for which to plan.

-| Key Activities | Time Estimate: ~ 7+ Hours |
+| Key Activities | Est. Time: ~ 7+ Hours |

 |---|---|